alaparicioc/Estimating_annual_flows_from_censuses/README.md

 > `true_flows_estimates.csv'[I am assuming this is the set of estimates you produced.
 If so, make this clearer] dataset of 5610 observations and six variables (Origin, Destination, year, mean_trueflows, q2.5_trueflows, q97.5_trueflows).

+[Here would be good to add how the files should be used.
+Indicate the order in which they should be used first.
+Could also indicate this with a number at the end of the file name.]